ofisc/ofisc.co.uk/src/schedule/2023-06-17-spin-spiral-jump.md

 The event will be judged by a panel, so that skaters get the feeling of how a competition runs.
 There will also be a prize ceremony at the end, which the jduges feed into.
 But it's all very friendly, so don't be put off by skating in front of judges.

-### Spin Spiral Jump Category
+* Spin Spiral Jump Category

     There is no minimum level for the Spin Spiral Jump competition but you will need your own skates and you will need a private coach to help you put a routine together.
 This will not require a huge amount of private coaching, it is simply to provide the skater with some orientation before they take the ice on the day.

-### Programme Category
+* Programme Category

     The programme category will be judged professionally which means you can use your score as a feedback leading up to official competitions.
+Please note that you won't be able to claim this score, but it will provide an indication of a potential official competition score.

 ## Entry Fee

 The entry fee depends on which category you enter:

-* The Spin, Spiral Jump category the entry is £15
+* Spin Spiral Jump category: £15
-* The programme category is £20
+* Programme category: £20

 The fee for Figure Club skaters is collected by direct debit, so no action is required by club members.